cloudogu/gitops-playground/docs/developers.md

 ```

 ## Notifications
-Notifications is implemented via Mail. <br>
+Notifications are implemented via Mail.
-Either internal Mailsystem or a external Mailserver can be used. <br>
+Either internal MailHog or a external mail server can be used.

-Howto use the internal Mailser is described in the README.md <br>
-To test with a external Mailserver, setup the configuration as follows:
+To test with an external mail server, set up the configuration as follows:

 ```
+--argocd --monitoring \
---argocd --monitoring --smtp-address <smtp.server.address> --smtp-port <port> --smtp-user <login-username> --smtp-password 'your-secret' --grafana-email-to recipient@example.com --argocd-email-to-user recipient@example.com --argocd-email-to-admin recipient@example.com --argocd-email-from sender@example.com --grafana-email-from sender@example.com --base-url=http://localhost
+--smtp-address <smtp.server.address> --smtp-port <port> --smtp-user <login-username> --smtp-password 'your-secret' \
+--grafana-email-to recipient@example.com --argocd-email-to-user recipient@example.com --argocd-email-to-admin recipient@example.com --argocd-email-from sender@example.com --grafana-email-from sender@example.com
 ```

-A Testemail can be send via the Grafana UI.
-Go to Alerting > Notifications, here at contact Points click on the right side at provisioned email contact on "View contact point" <br>
+For testing, an email can be sent via the Grafana UI.
+Go to Alerting > Notifications, here at contact Points click on the right side at provisioned email contact on "View contact point"
 Here you can check if the configuration is implemented correctly and fire up a Testmail.

 ## Troubleshooting